Annotated Ethereum Roadmap

 What’s done

-• Eliminate most gas refunds - All the gas repricings done in the Berlin upgrade
+• Most serious EVM Denial-of-Service issues solved - Mostly solved by all the gas repricings done in the Berlin upgrade

 • Beacon chain fast sync – All the development effort towards syncing from a recent finalized epoch rather than from genesis (known as “checkpoint sync” in most consensus clients)